shenango/all/README.md

 ```
 make -C ./bench/servers spin-ix
 ```
-We built and ran ZygOS on Ubuntu 16.04.
+We built and ran ZygOS on Ubuntu 16.04; we built and ran everything else on Ubuntu 18.04.

 ## Running